-- ISM samples collected during this initial phase of the HS-ISM Project will be shipped to an Arizona Department of Health Service (ADHS)-certified laboratory and will be analyzed for the 13 Priority Pollutant (PP) Metals by the methods described in Section 4.2, on an expedited (5 to 6-day) laboratory turn-around time (TAT). - Once the replicate data are received, relative standard deviations (RSDs) will be calculated, as presented in Section 5.1.3.
-The RSDs from the replicate results will be used to determine Decision Point 1.
+- ISM samples collected during this initial phase of the IKM-ISM Project will be shipped to an Arizona Department of Health Service (ADHS)-certified laboratory and will be analyzed for the 13 Priority Pollutant (PP) Metals by the methods described in Section 4.2, on an expedited (5 to 6-day) laboratory turn-around time (TAT). - Once the replicate data are received, relative standard deviations (RSDs) will be calculated, as presented in Section 5.1.3.
+A qualitative and quantitative evaluation will be conducted, as detailed in Section 5.1, and the RSDs from the replicate results will be one of the factors evaluated to determine Decision Point 1.
 All replicate samples will be collected prior to any singlet sampling and evaluated to provide clarity on Decision Point 1.
 At Decision Point 1, the project team will evaluate the RSDs and determine what number of increments is appropriate to move forward with, based on the replicate data point evaluations.
 All decisions regarding a change in scope will be discussed with ADEQ and USEPA, including but not limited to, the ADEQ Program Manager, ADEQ Project Manager, USEPA Remedial Project Manager (RPM) and the USEPA Region IX Quality Assurance Program (QAP).
-The assessments for risk management decisions that come out of these meetings will be formally documented in a QAPP-A Amendment (Technical Memorandum). - After a decision has been made regarding the number of increments moving forward based on these first 11.5% of DUs, the field team will continue sampling the remaining DUs (1/4-acre residential and 1-acre industrial) collecting singlet samples from these DU.
-The expedited laboratory TAT of 5 to 6 days (subject to availability) may be halted at this time and replaced with a standard 10-day TAT, except as deemed necessary at decision points or as instructed by ADEQ and/or USEPA. - As the field team continues to collect data, Tetra Tech will begin evaluating the singlet data as it is received from the laboratory to determine when a second decision point has been triggered. - Decision Point 2 will be triggered once a trend in the singlet data indicates whether there are enough lines of evidence to support increasing the sizes of the DUs to a larger aerial extent.
-Upon conferring with ADEQ and the USEPA RPM and QAP, Tetra Tech will either: - o Increase the DUs to an aerial extent agreed upon during the Decision Point 2 meeting, or
+The assessments for risk management decisions that come out of these meetings will be formally documented in electronic communications with final documentation in the Technical Memorandum. - After a decision has been made regarding the number of increments moving forward based on these first 10% of DUs, the field team will continue sampling the remaining DUs (1/4-acre residential and 1-acre industrial) collecting singlet samples from these DU.
+The expedited laboratory TAT of 5 to 6 days (subject to availability) may be halted at this time and replaced with a standard 10-day TAT, except as deemed necessary at decision points or as instructed by ADEQ and/or USEPA.

-Continue collecting singlet data in QAPP-A-proposed DU sizes of 1⁄4 acre residential and 1-acre industrial.
+- As the field team continues to collect data, Tetra Tech will begin evaluating the singlet data as it is received from the laboratory to determine when a second decision point has been triggered. - Decision Point 2 will be triggered once a trend in the singlet data indicates whether there are enough lines of evidence to support increasing the sizes of the DUs to a larger aerial extent.
+Upon conferring with ADEQ and the USEPA RPM and QAP, Tetra Tech will either: - o Increase the DUs to an aerial extent agreed upon during the Decision Point 2 meeting, or - Continue collecting singlet data in IKM-QAPP-A-proposed DU sizes of 1⁄4 acre residential and 1-acre industrial.